Akraftt/IOT_Sensors/README.md

 **Fig.3 TLV49645 SIP-3**

-The MCP9700 TO-92 is a small temperature sensor module commonly used in electronic projects.
-With its compact form factor and straightforward interface, it provides accurate temperature measurements.
-Its TO-92 package allows for easy integration into circuits, making it an ideal choice for temperature sensing applications.
+The TLV49645 SIP-3 is a compact magnetic sensor module widely used in various electronic applications.
+With its small size and convenient SIP-3 package, it offers precise magnetic field detection.
+The module is easily integrated into circuits, making it an excellent choice for projects requiring magnetic sensing capabilities.

 <a href="url"><img src="https://www.electrokit.com/uploads/productimage/41019/41019110-1.jpg" align="middle" height="600" width="800" ></a>